 Local hikes will be led by a local dancer and rambler.
 In the past we have done one to the West (Cawdle Fen), one to the South (Cuckoo Bridge) and one to the East (Little Downham).
 Some new ones may be offered in 2019 to give a taste of local nature and great views of the cathedral.
 There will be no charge for these.

 For the many attractions that are within a one or two hour’s drive, buses will be arranged.
-The cost last time for each trip was $13, plus any admission charges if applicable.
-Bus tours can be arranged more or less on demand.
+The cost last time for each trip was £10 ($13), plus any admission charges if applicable.
+Bus transport can be organized more or less on demand.
 In past years, trips have been arranged to the following attractions.

 Sandringham Estate, the Norfolk retreat of Queen Elizabeth II, and our second most popular destination.
 At Sandringham there is a chance to walk around the wonderful grounds, a museum and a small private church.

 Lavenham, which is a very pretty village noted for its 15th century church, half-timbered medieval cottages and circular walk.
-In the medieval period it was among the 20 wealthiest settlements in England.
+In the medieval period it was among the twenty wealthiest settlements in England.

 Bletchley Park, once Britain’s best kept secret, today Bletchley Park is a heritage site and vibrant tourist attraction.
 Open daily, visitors can explore some of the iconic WW2 Codebreaking Huts and Blocks and marvel at the astonishing achievements of the Codebreakers whose work is said to have helped shorten the war by two years.